 \subsection{Silicon carbide}

-Silicon carbide is the least abundant dust species, which reaches a maximum of about 10$^{-4}$ \Ms\ (Figure \ref{fig_dustmass}).
-SiC-dust forms in two phases, and in two distinct layers.
-In the inner layer of the ejecta, where the velocity range is between $\sim$ 850-950 km s$^{-1}$, silicon carbide forms around day 900, in a small mass of about 4 $\times$ 10$^{-6}$ \Ms\ (Figure \ref{fig_dust_vel}).
-Thereafter, post 1900 days, more SiC dust is synthesized in the outer regions of the He-core, in the same parts of the ejecta where C-dust forms.
+Silicon carbide is the least abundant dust species, which reaches a maximum of about 10$^{-4}$ \Ms\ (Fig. \ref{fig_dustmass}).
+SiC dust forms in two phases and in two distinct layers.
+In the inner layer of the ejecta, where the velocity range is between $\sim$ 850-950 km s$^{-1}$, silicon carbide forms around day 900, in a small mass of about 4 $\times$ 10$^{-6}$ \Ms\ (Fig. \ref{fig_dust_vel}).
+Thereafter, post 1900 days, more SiC dust is synthesized in the outer regions of the He core, in the same parts of the ejecta where C dust forms.
 The production of SiC at times later than 2000 days are potentially in agreement with the isotopic signature of SiC grains (of SN origin) found in meteorites \citep{liu_2018,ott_2019}.